CALL TOLL FREE FOR A FREE CONSULTATION

 Obstructing Justice (s.
 139) Laws in Canada

 What is obstructing justice?
 Obstructing justice, also known as obstruction of justice, is a non-violent offence classified as an “offence against the administration of law and justice.”
 It criminalizes deliberate acts which seek to obstruct (or in other words interfere or hinder) the pursuit of justice.
 Obstructing justice is covered under s.
-139 of the Criminal Code of Canada (the “Code”) and ...
+139 of the Criminal Code of Canada (the “Code”) and is generally ...

 Unauthorized Possession of a Firearm (s.
 91) Laws in Canada